jaypipes/ghw/README.md

 * `ghw.PCIDevice.ProgrammingInterface` is a pointer to a `pcidb.ProgrammingInterface` struct that describes the device subclass' programming interface.
 This will always be non-nil.

+The `ghw.PCIAddress` (which is an alias for the `ghw.pci.address.Address` struct) contains the PCI address fields.
+It has a `ghw.PCIAddress.String()` method that returns the canonical Domain:Bus:Slot.Function ([D]BSF) representation of this Address

 #### Finding a PCI device by PCI address